envoyproxy/envoy-mobile/docs/root/start/examples/hello_world.rst

 You'll notice that the demo source code *doesn't directly call Envoy Mobile to perform API requests*.
-Instead, Envoy is started on app launch, and listens in on requests/responses being made via the native stack.
+Instead, Envoy is started on app launch and listens in on requests/responses being made via the existing stack.
-Envoy Mobile will soon allow consumers to call directly into it (i.e., via ``envoy.request(...)``), but for these demos, it acts *purely as a proxy sitting on top of the existing native networking*.
+Envoy Mobile will soon allow consumers to call directly into it (i.e., via ``envoy.request(...)``), but for these demos, it acts *purely as a proxy*.

 The demo is available below (along with building instructions) in the following languages: